Skip to main content

 How It Fits Together

 A routing endpoint joins one location and one department, points at a single destination (a phone number, a team member, or a SIP URI), and uses a schedule to decide whether it is open right now.
+SIP destinations are not self-serve — see SIP Trunking & BYO Carrier for how those are set up with the Voxworks team.

 When the assistant transfers a call, it resolves the matching endpoint, checks the schedule, and dials the destination if open.
 If closed, it falls back (voicemail by default).